Rahilcode/BinToDecConverter/README.md

-# btodconverter.github.io
+# BinToDecConverter.github.io
-It Converts binary number into decimal.
+It Converts binary number into decimal and vice-versa.